shaneholloman/langgraph-builder-guide/README.md

 # LangGraph Builder Implementation Guide

 This repository demonstrates the process of taking raw boilerplate exports from LangGraph Builder and implementing them as functional applications.
-The Claude chat application included here serves as an example implementation to illustrate the general workflow and common patterns.
+It serves as a guide and template for building applications from LangGraph Builder exports.

 ## Purpose